study-ORCATech-cloud/learn-and-earn-fork/docs/Monaco-Editor-ide-plan.md

 # Monaco Editor IDE Integration Plan

 ## Overview
-This document outlines the comprehensive plan to integrate Monaco Editor (VS Code's editor) into the ORCATech learning platform, creating an in-browser IDE experience for labs and articles while maintaining the existing LabViewerPage as a fallback.
+This document outlines the comprehensive plan to integrate Monaco Editor (VS Code's editor) into the LabDojo learning platform, creating an in-browser IDE experience for labs and articles while maintaining the existing LabViewerPage as a fallback.

 ## Project Structure
 ```